 Hot process is the most used one for ages because it is a very simple way of making soap and you don’t really have to worry about the amount of ingredients.
 It is named “hot process” because you use heat in order to finish the reaction between the ingredients.
 The soap can be used the day after it was made, but it is recommended to let it settle down for about one week before using it, for safety reasons.

 Cold process is also preferred by many home-made soap makers because it’s actually faster and the smells and scents of your soap won’t be affected as much as they would when you use high temperatures.
 As you’ve already guessed maybe, it’s called “cold process” because you don’t need heat to finish the reaction.
-With the cold process you have to be really careful with the amount of ingredients and temperatures you use (told you, chemistry) and the soap that results should be used only after a month or two depending on the ingredients you’ve used.
+With the cold process you have to be really careful with the amount of ingredients and temperatures you use (told you, chemistry), and the soap that results should be used only after a month or two depending on the ingredients you’ve used.

 Before making your own homemade soap, be sure you have everything you need in order to start the process.
 Depending on the process you might need different types of equipment.
 The most important equipment is the safety gear.
 You need protection goggles, face/mouth mask, latex/rubber gloves, an overall to protect your clothes, and some boots.
-Yes you will look like someone that went to Chernobyl, but this way you will keep yourself away from some unwanted burns and other accidents.
+Yes, you will look like someone that went to Chornobyl, but this way you will keep yourself away from some unwanted burns and other accidents.

-The next step is to prepare the equipment needed for the soap making.
+The next step is to prepare the equipment needed for soap making.
 The most useful thing is the stick blender.
 It is usually not recommended to use the same one you use for the food, but don’t worry, you don’t need a very powerful one, a cheap one can do the job you need.

 Stainless steel containers.
 It can be like a pot or a big bowl, but be sure they are stainless steel otherwise you will create unwanted reactions.

-A crock-pot which will only be used for the hot process, because of course you need the heat to create the reaction between the ingredients in order to make the soap but you don’t want to burn your soap with a normal pot.
-For the cold process a crock-pot is also useful but you can also improvise one because you will need it only for a very short amount of time.
+A crock-pot will only be used for the hot process, because of course you need the heat to create the reaction between the ingredients in order to make the soap but you don’t want to burn your soap with a normal pot.
+For the cold process, a crock-pot is also useful but you can also improvise one because you will need it only for a very short amount of time.
 You need two stainless steel containers of different dimensions.
-You fill the big one with water and put the smaller one above, so all the vapours from the water will heat your oils (you don’t want to fry your oils, you just want to heat them a little bit until they melt).
+You fill the big one with water and put the smaller one above, so all the vapors from the water will heat your oils (you don’t want to fry your oils, you just want to heat them a little bit until they melt).

 The most important ingredient is of course the safety ingredient that you will have to keep close to yourself in case of anything happens: a bottle of vinegar.
 The quality doesn’t matter, you just need something that is acidic to neutralise the lye if it gets on your skin.
 DON’T USE WATER if the lye ends up on your skin, because you will only exacerbate the reaction and you’ll get serious skin damage and burns.